LeandroAzambuja/forever-us/docs/LLM_DECISION_LOG.md

 Após análise comparativa e prática, foram considerados três modelos de código aberto: **Mistral 7B**, **Phi-3 Mini (3.8 B)** e **Gemma 2B/7B**.
 A decisão final foi pelo **Mistral 7B**, em virtude de seu desempenho superior e equilíbrio entre poder de raciocínio e liberdade de uso.

+The **Forever Us** project aims to create a digital legacy system capable of representing and preserving aspects of human personality through natural language interactions.
+To achieve this goal, it is essential to choose a **Language Model (LLM)** that offers cognitive robustness, narrative consistency, and room for long-term technical evolution.

+After comparative and practical analysis, three open-source models were considered: **Mistral 7B**, **Phi-3 Mini (3.8 B)**, and **Gemma 2B/7B**.
+The final decision was **Mistral 7B** due to its superior performance and balance of reasoning power and freedom of use.

 ---

 ## Modelos Avaliados / Models Evaluated